nreese/kibana-plugin-notes/README.md

 # Kibana knowledge share
-This is a collection of all of the things I wish I had known when I first starting looking at Kibana code.
+This is a collection of knowledge that will make Kibana code and plugin development a little bit easier.

 **Note:** Kibana is constantly changing and getting better.
 This document is targeted at the 6.0 baseline.